IUL and Leverage - Staying Out of Trouble

 - Pay into the policy on a monthly basis, or use the carrier's "dollar cost averaging" capability in order to spread out the impact of market swings on plan performance.
 This way, every month there is a chance of completing a positive bucket performance, which helps to pay policy costs plus distributions.
 In addition, if the carrier has index strategies with buckets of differing duration, diversifying your strategies can also increase your odds of avoiding zero gains for an extended period of time.

 - After, say, 18 months of consecutive zero returns, consider moving maturing buckets into the policy's Fixed Strategy.
 This will at least assure getting positive returns while waiting for the market to come back.
-Even in today's low-interest environment, most carriers are paying at least 4% on funds placed in their Fixed Strategies (one carrier currently pays 4.6%).
+Even in today's low-interest environment, many carriers are paying at least 4% on funds placed in their Fixed Strategies (one carrier currently pays 4.4%).
 This way, one should never experience more than one year of absolutely zero returns.

 - Make sure that your advisor is using realistic assumptions in recommending the degree of leverage to be used, and the size of distributions for you to take.
 Most carriers limit illustrations to an index return rate that does not fall below a 50-50 chance of success, based on hypothetical historical performance of that strategy.
 A few carriers will only illustrate returns that are based on a minimum of an 80% probability of success.
 Applications exist that can demonstrate such probabilities based on a large number of instances over a long period of time.
 Basing your borrowing pattern on return rates that reflect the better chance of success is another way to stay out of trouble.